National Drug Abuse Treatment

 APPALACHIAN TRI-STATE NODE

-Dennis Daley, Ph.D.
+Dennis Daley, PhD [email]

 Principal Investigator

-Associate Professor of Psychiatry and Social Work
+Professor of Psychiatry

 Chief of Addiction Medicine Services

-Western Psychiatric Institute & Clinic (WPIC)
+Western Psychiatric Institute and Clinic (WPIC)

 University of Pittsburgh Medical Center